Spanish for Nurses - Resources and Reviews

 The company that created this guide, BarCharts Inc., have lots of other similar resources for nurses that we have highlighted in other articles as well.
 The main goal of charts like this is to serve as a reminder and a quickly-accessible resource for the most common pieces of related information.
-In this case, they focus on basic phrases and keywords that can help nurses communicate with patients in Spanish more effectively.
+In this case, they focus on basic phrases (like a pediatric stethoscope or medical scissors) and keywords that can help nurses communicate with patients in Spanish more effectively.

 While this chart is a little too big to carry around with you on shift (it’s about 11 inches tall), it can be easily placed somewhere for reference, or posted on a wall or bulletin board in an area that you are frequently present in (maybe the break room?).
 That being said, if you decide that you want it to be on a wall, it may be best ordering two of the same charts simply because it is double-sided.
 They are extremely cheap, usually under $10, so this isn’t totally out of the question.